Stuycs-K/final-project-4-baroib-chowdhuryt/WORKLOG.md

 ### 5/23/23

 Researched frequency modulation

 ### 5/24/23

 Researched spectrograms and audio

 ### 5/25/23

-More research on frequency modulation for encryption
+More research on frequency modulation for encryption.
+Fixed issues with audio diff not working with audios with different sample rates, being different lengths, and mono/stereo.